GillesCrebassa/EnvMan/README.md

 Environments Manager

-This applicaiton allow to manage many environments with link to server to inventorize all informations.
+This application allows to manage many environments with link to server to inventorize all informations.

 by exemple, you have a programming environment, test environment and production environment.